LBBO/netflix-migrate/README.md

 Next, please click on this request.
 A new area should appear with a tab named "Headers".
 In that tab, please scroll down to the area titled "Request Headers" and search for `cookie: [very long value]`.
-Please copy this entire value.
+Please copy this entire value by manually selecting it with your mouse and pressing Ctrl + C (right-clicking and choosing "Copy value" can lead to incorrect results in some browsers).
 Make sure you do not miss any characters.

 ### Passing the cookie to the CLI
 Now that you've got your cookie, you can execute the actual commands.
 Please replace the actual values